Crikvenica seafront promenade and beach on the Kvarner Riviera

 September-October

-• Warm sea well into September
+• Warm sea into September

 • Wine harvest season